21 Computer Science (CS) CV Examples For 2026

 Outline career progression

-• Had a variety of jobs?
-Select the three best ones that demonstrate your ability to develop apps, test new programmes before release, troubleshoot systems, and generally be a great tech professional to work with.
+• Choose the reverse chronological CV format.
+Your most recent experience will appear at the top of your computer science student CV.
+Select the three best roles that demonstrate your ability to develop apps, test new programmes before release, troubleshoot systems, and generally be a great tech person to work with.

 Computer Science Internship CV Example